About the Project

 Photo: “Chester Sumner Wilson and Ruth Moody Wilson at front porch of home, 654 South Broadway, Stillwater; Chester reading newspaper.”
 Approximately 1900.
 Photographer Frank T. Wilson.
 Provided by the Minnesota Historical Society.

-Currently, most of these newspaper pages are only accessible on microfilm.
-Finding information on microfilm is a very time-consuming process, with no name index or ability to search for keywords.
-Access to microfilm also requires travel to a central location, such as the Stillwater Public Library or the Minnesota History Center in Saint Paul.
-Digital access will address both limitations.
+Previously, most of these newspaper pages were only accessible on microfilm.
+Finding information on microfilm is a time-consuming process, with no name index or search capability.
+Access to microfilm also requires travel to central locations, such as the Stillwater Public Library or Minnesota History Center in Saint Paul.
+Digital access addresses both limitations.

 The Fred C. and Katherine B. Andersen Foundation and the Hugh J. Andersen Foundation provided grants that will fund the first phase of the newspaper initiative.
 The Stillwater Public Library Foundation is the initiative’s fiscal sponsor, receiving and administering the grant funding.
 The library foundation is a 501(c)(3) organization established in 2007 to raise funds supporting the city-owned library.